PINCHED NERVE IN THE NECK

 - Prescription Options: For more severe cases, a physician might prescribe muscle relaxants to ease tense and sore muscles.
 These are not available over-the-counter and can be particularly effective in releasing muscle tension.

-- Opioids may also be prescribed for severe or chronic pain, but due to their potential for dependency, they are not recommended for long-term use.
+- Opioids: Doctors may prescribe opioids for severe or chronic pain, but due to their potential for dependency, they are not recommended for long-term use.

 This comprehensive approach ensures that individuals can select the most appropriate medication for their specific pain needs, whether it’s mild discomfort or more intense, chronic pain.